Sir Henry Floyd Grammar School: Facilities

 The school has a performing arts building, complete with theatre, music practice rooms and a recording studio.
 It also has a library, computer rooms, two of which are specialised for technology and performing arts departments, laptops for departmental use, and two further suites of computers specifically for sixth form students.
+It also houses multiple science labs.
 The whole school site has WiFi access.

-In addition, it has a large sports field which is used for football, rugby, hockey, cricket and athletics plus five tennis courts which are also used for netball.
+In addition, it has a large sports field which is used for football, rugby, cricket and athletics plus five tennis courts which are also used for netball and tennis.
 A new sports hall was given planning permission in 2006 which was completed in 2014.

+Performing arts

+The school has a performing arts program which was awarded a "performing arts specialism" in 2007.
+The school performed a production of Kiss/Marry/Push Off Cliff by Josh Azouz at National Theatre Connections in 2024.